Kindness is the key to the SSPCA’s education activity

 Education is at the cornerstone of the Scottish SPCA’s work.
 As Scotland’s animal welfare charity, we exist not only to prevent cruelty but to promote kindness.
 Our core belief is that the strength of the human-animal bond benefits all, and that shapes all of our educational activity.

-This month we launched Animal WISE (click here to find out more about Animal WISE), our revamped educational programme for schools and communities.
+This month we launched Animal WISE (click here to find out more), our revamped educational programme for schools and communities.

 We want to support every school in Scotland as a key partner, and not just through delivery of one-off annual workshops.
 We want to support children’s health and wellbeing; enhance their skills when it comes to literacy and numeracy; offer innovative ways to engage with STEM and inspire future career pathways.

 Our ongoing collaborative research with the University of Edinburgh helps us ensure our animal welfare education workshops are effective.
-We have published research (click here to read the research) that shows by teaching animal welfare you can have a significant impact on increasing a child’s knowledge about animals, help to develop positive attitudes towards them and influence a child’s belief that animals have feelings.
+We have published research (click here to read) that shows by teaching animal welfare you can have a significant impact on increasing a child’s knowledge about animals, help to develop positive attitudes towards them and influence a child’s belief that animals have feelings.

 By working together, we believe we can support schools in Scotland to nurture empathy, compassion and a greater sense of appreciation for animal welfare in Scotland.